 Ph.D.
 Applied Physics, Cornell University, 1994

-The Ellingson Group is interested in ultrafast charge carrier processes in colloidal semiconductor nanocrystals, molecular absorbers such as single-wall carbon nanotubes (SWNTs) and organic photovoltaic components, and assemblies such as nanocrystal arrays formed through self-assembly routes.
-We utilize a variety of time-resolved laser spectroscopy techniques such as pump-probe (transient absorption) and time-resolved photoluminescence to understand charge carrier dynamics as well as exciton transport processes.
+The Ellingson Group focuses on synthetic capabilities, optical spectroscopies, and materials innovation for advancing photovoltaic and related technologies.
+Recently, our group has synthesized high quality iron chalcogenides including iron pyrite nanocrystals (FeS2), and successfully applied these as a high-performance back contact to CdTe solar cells.
+We also study ultrafast charge carrier processes in semiconductor thin films and PV devices, colloidal semiconductor nanocrystals and quantum dots, molecular absorbers such as single-wall carbon nanotubes (SWNTs), and nanostructured assemblies such as nanocrystal arrays formed through self-assembly routes.
+We utilize a variety of steady-state and time-resolved laser spectroscopy techniques such as time-resolved photoluminescence and pump-probe (transient absorption) to understand charge carrier dynamics as well as exciton transport processes.

 The Ellingson Group is also interested in the assembly of colloidal semiconductor nanocrystals for use in simple solar cells with the potential for highly-efficient operation.
 A variety of inorganic semiconductors are of interest, especially those which utilize abundant, inexpensive elements such as Cu, Zn, Sn, S, Fe, and Si.